filecoin-project/FIPs/FRCs/frc-xxxx-calling-convention.md

 Exported method names *should*:
 - Use only the ASCII characters in `[a-zA-Z0-9_]` (the same set as the C programming language).
 Other characters, including unicode beyond this set, are excluded in order to reduce the opportunity for misleading spelling of names in user interfaces.
+- Start with a character in `[A-Z_]`, i.e. a capital letter or underscore, not a numeral.
-- Have an initial capital letter, and use CamelCase to identify word boundaries.
+- Use CamelCase to identify word boundaries.
 - Capitalize all letters in acronyms.

 Examples: `Approve`, `SubmitWindowPoSt`, `MintNFT`, `FRC1234AuthorizeOperator`